Frequently Asked Questions

 No. We have found the best way to create a landscape plan is for you to visit us.
 See our design services page for more information.

 Can you advise me on the right plant for certain spot?

 Yes.
 We know what plant will work best.
 We will make recommendations based on factors such as mature size and sun or shade preference.
-While not required, a snapshot of the area can be helpful.
+A snapshot and dimensions of the area can be helpful.

 Do you deliver?

 No. We depend on our customers to transport their plants.
-We provide professional loading assistance at the nursery which includes complementary carpet protection, tie downs, and blocks.
+We provide professional loading assistance at the nursery which includes complementary tie downs, blocks, and protection for your vehicle interior.

 Do you install landscape stock?